-Goal 4 Action 6: We heard from both staff and families that we needed to improve opportunities for families, so we will be hiring a Senior Director of Advocacy and Community Engagement (SD of ACE).
-This position will lead the building of partnerships with external parties to bring additional services and resources to students and families, including our parent learning center.
+Refocus on truancy support to make sure all families are supported in getting students to school consistently and on time.
+We will also be hiring a network-wide Senior Director of Advocacy and Community Engagement (Action 4.7) to form partnerships with external parties to bring additional services and resources to students and families, including our parent learning center.
 In addition, this role will help train parent leaders to develop skills in advocating for their students and fostering their leadership skills.